goldzulu/Synapse-Copilot/README_starter.md

 This is an unofficial starter kit for the Synapse Copilot project.
 The Synapse Copilot is a tool that allows you to integrate Large Language Models (LLMs) with a wide array of APIs.

-This starter kit is a fork of the original official [https://github.com/Agile-Loop/Synapse-Copilot.git](https://github.com/Agile-Loop/Synapse-Copilot.git).
+This starter kit is a fork of the original official repo at [https://github.com/Agile-Loop/Synapse-Copilot.git](https://github.com/Agile-Loop/Synapse-Copilot.git).
 It does not overwrite the original repository files and all additional files has a *_starter* prefix in the filename.

 The intention is to provide a quick starting point to follow along the YouTube video [Synapse Copilot Starter Tutorial](https://www.youtube.com/watch?v=xxx) that helps you to quickly understand the project structure by running an example scenario and later on perhaps a way to create your own scenario.